openstack-archive/stx-ha/api-ref/source/api-ref-smapi-v1-ha.rst

    :header: "Parameter", "Style", "Type", "Description"
    :widths: 20, 20, 20, 60

-   "nodes (Optional)", "plain", "xsd:list", "The list of service nodes."
+   "nodes (Optional)", "plain", "xsd:list", "The list of controller nodes."
    "administrative_state (Optional)", "plain", "xsd:string", "Administrative state of the node."
    "ready_state (Optional)", "plain", "xsd:string", "The operational state of the node."
    "name (Optional)", "plain", "xsd:string", "The name of the node."